 A certified occupational health nurse is responsible for the health and safety of the workers in a number of industries.
-They are normally employed by corporations and may be registered nurses or nurse practitioners, with the academic equivalent of a master's degree.
+They are normally employed by corporations and may be registered nurses who have associate's or bachelor's degrees in nursing, or they may be nurse practitioners who have earned a master's degree.

 Job Description for a Certified Occupational Health Nurse

 A certified occupational health nurse works to minimize health and injury risks for workers in various industries.
 A certified occupational health nurse is a registered nurse who has additional specialized training and education in preventing the negative health effects of hazardous work environments from affecting employees.